Jash-3193/Prodigy-CS_05/README.md

-This is a basic packet sniffer that will capture the source and destination IP addresses.
+This is a basic packet sniffer  using Python that will capture the source and destination IP addresses.